Documentation: The Driving Force of Teaching and Learning

 Documentation for Parents:

-Believe it or not the parents are usually the last thing on my mind when it comes to documentation.
-I truly believe in teaching for the children and and do not try to consider the expectations of the parents in my teaching or planning.
-However, with detailed documentation you can often satisfy the expectations of the parents and even when in times of disagreement the documentation can be used to support opinion.
-An indirect consequence of using the Seesaw portfolio has been that parents have instant access to the children’s learning journey as it happens.
+Sharing documented work with parents is great way for parents to participate in their child’s learning in a more intimate way.
+Documentation also allows for the parents to understand the work and learning that their child is engaged in and think about ways they can contribute to the work in a thoughtful way.
+I have found that using the Seesaw portfolio provides parents with instant access to the children’s learning journey as it happens.
 If used correctly, they can witness any academic or social developments their child takes with just a touch of a button.
 This makes it possible for parents to become greatly aware of nearly every aspect of their children’s experience at school.
 Parent’s feedback on Seesaw and other media can also contribute to the value of documentation.

-The only way that I probably go out of my way to include the parents in my teaching practice and documentation is through my weekly class blog.
+Another effective method I have found to include the parents in my teaching practice and documentation is through my weekly class blog.
 I take the time each week to create a detailed narrative of the learning experiences.
-It also works as a record for myself which I believe to be more valuable.
 Through learning about the activities and learning in which their children are engaged, parents may be able to contribute ideas and support learning at home.
 This is especially true in Early Years if the children need support in the Action or creating a project that they are to bring to school.
 The opportunity to examine the documentation of a project in progress can also help parents to think of ways that they might contribute their time and energy in their child’s learning.
 There are many ways that the parents can take action themselves by examining the documentation.
 It also helps to support transparency between school and home.
 I have often found that an informed parent tends to be a happy parent.
 Or at least we try our best 🙂